Guvvala-Prasanth-Reddy/Neural-Networks/README.md

 ## kaggle Submission

-Leaderboard position XX achieved with accuracy YY on May 6th (team name: Fisher & Guvvala).
+Leaderboard position 11 achieved with accuracy 68% on May 6th (team name: Fisher & Guvvala).